Nicolas-Reyland/Chaikin3D/README.md

 Use the ```-rm```/```--rotate-mesh``` to rotate meshes that look ... rotated **on load** (therefore, you can only use this option with the ```-i```/```--input``` option).

 The ```-nc```, ```-pc```, ```-mcc``` and ```-gcc``` options let you customize the colors for the nodes (df. green), polygons (df. lightblue), main connections (df. darkred) and graphical connections (df. black).
 You can give color-names or colors with this format: *#12ab34*.
 The value *random* is valid and will generate a new random color for each node/polygon/main connection/graphical connection.

+### Other Options

+There is a ```-v```/```--verbose``` switch too.
+If you turn it on, you will get info about the chaikin algorithm progress.
+This might be useful for meshes with a lot of vertices or when having a lot of iterations.
+The default value is "false".

 ## Examples